sensoworks/docs/docs/edge/edge-architecture.md

 |  Standard computers | Same as for Industrial computers, there are many |
 |  Industrial applicances | When it come about industry 4.0, protocols such as OPC-UA, Modbus, Bacnet are usually necessary.
 For such scopes the Sensoworks solution can come embedded into industry 4.0 appliances, as for example the [InGateway902](https://www.inhandnetworks.com/products/edge-computing-gateway.html) |

-Many factors can influence the choice of the Sensoworks component to use:
+Many factors can influence the choice of the Sensoworks component to use.

 | Destination | Notes |
 |:---|:---|